swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 binaries in every destination bundle seems quite redundant when existing binaries from `PATH` can be easily reused.
 Additionally, we find that preventing tools from being launched from arbitrary paths can't be technically enforced without sandboxing, and there's no cross-platform sandboxing solution available for SwiftPM.
-Until such sandboxing solution is available, we'd like to keep the existing approach, where setting `PATH` behaves in a predictable way.
+Until such sandboxing solution is available, we'd like to keep the existing approach where setting `PATH` environment variable behaves in a predictable way and is consistent with established CLI conventions.

 ## Future Directions